Video Games

 “…[games] provide a rich suite of tasks which players must develop sophisticated behavioural strategies to master, but they also provide an easy progress metric – game score – to optimise against.”

+Montezuma’s Revenge, Solaris, Skiing and Pitfall! apparently represent the most challenging games for the AI to master.
 As DeepMind explains in an official blog post, some games are just more complicated than others.
 Montezuma’s Revenge and Pitfall!, for example, involve what they call the “exploration-exploitation problem.”
 In this case, the AI has to determine whether or not it should do what it knows works (exploitation) or try something new (exploration).

-While previous AI “agents” have done well on some of the easier games, that hasn’t been the case for the harder ones.
+While previous AI agents have done well on some of the easier games, that hasn’t been the case for the harder ones.
 However, according to DeepMind, Agent57 “finally obtains above human-level performance on the very hardest games in the benchmark set, as well as the easiest ones.”

 You can read the full Agent57 study at arXiv.org.